 In large supermarkets, most fish and seafood is kept in frozen storage to keep it longer, and then defrosted for display.
 In this case, if we are going to buy a whole fish, some of its physiognomic characteristics, such as the eyes, can be altered and it does not necessarily mean that the product is old or decomposed.

-In the case of fillets, a sign that the fish is old is when it begins to darken its tone and the muscle fibers separate, as if it were flakes.
+In the case of fillets, a sign that the fish is old is when it begins to darken its tone and the muscle fibers separate as if they were flakes.